LinkNacional/wc_cielo_payment_gateway/README.txt

 = 1.11.0 =
 **02/09/2024**
-* Add translations for CPF field for Pix payments.
+* Add translations for CPF field for Pix payments;
 * Add compatibility with configuration to change status when the order is paid.

 = 1.10.0 =